 Taxable benefits and tax-efficient opportunities

-Most employee benefits are taxable.
-Details of benefits must be included on a P11D for all employees in receipt of benefits-in-kind (with the exception of certain 'trivial' benefits worth less than £50) and employees will pay tax on those benefits.
+Most employee benefits are taxable and employees will pay tax on those benefits (with the exception of certain 'trivial' benefits worth less than £50).
 Employers will also become liable to NICs on any expenses and benefits provided if they have not already been reported and taxed via payroll.

 However, there are still several important tax-planning opportunities.
-Employers' pension contributions are not a taxable benefit.
+Employers' pension contributions into your employee pension scheme are not a taxable benefit.
 Other employee benefits with favourable tax or NI treatment include share schemes such as share incentive plans, some childcare benefits, various small gifts, some suggestion scheme awards and car parking facilities at work.
 Items needed for work such as uniforms or eye tests can also be non-taxable benefits.

 Employees' business expenses can be repaid free of tax and NI, provided there are proper records and the employee is only being reimbursed, not making a profit.

 Because National Insurance contributions are generally calculated on a weekly or monthly basis, employees may benefit if their incomes are variable - for example, if they receive lump-sum bonuses in one particular month.
-If the bonus takes the employee's earnings over the upper earnings limit for that period - £866 per week, £45,000 per year in 2017/18 - employee's NI on the excess is only charged at 2% instead of 12%.
+If the bonus takes the employee's earnings over the upper earnings limit for that period - £967 per week or £50,270 per year in 2023/24 - employee's NI on the excess is only charged at 2% instead of 12%.

 Tax-efficient benefits for owners and directors